waku-org/specs/standards/application/inbox.md

 As a prerequiste to establishing a secure channel, the `sender` must know the `recipients` InstallationKey and EphemeralKey

-How these are transfer is out of scope for this protocol.
+How these are transfered is out of scope for this protocol.

 ## Key Exchange